-The Town's highest priority for the Legacy Open Space portion of Casey Field is that it be preserved as public open space Conservation Meadow in order to retain the agricultural context of and views from the Historic District. ; any development approved for the former Casey Field, must protect the historic character of Washington Grove and the Town's forests, recreational and park facilities, and must be compatible with Washington Grove.
+The Town's highest priority for the Legacy Open Space portion of Casey Field is that it be preserved as public open space Conservation Meadow in order to retain the agricultural context of and views from the Historic District a one double preserved for the former Cosey Field of and views from the Historic District. ; any development approved for the former Casey Field, must protect the historic character of Washington Grove and the Town's forests, recreational and park facilities, and must be compatible with Washington Grove.